kubernetes/enhancements/keps/sig-cli/2551-return-code-normalization/README.md

 when it fails because of the lack of the authorization on Kubernetes API Server, and then the warning is sent to the security team only when the pipeline breaks because of a specific error code that represents this authorization failure.

+#### Story 3
+Roberta works as the product manager of a big CI/CD SaaS provider.
+They want to have in their marketplace the execution of kubernetes commands targeting a cluster, and fastly providing a feedback to the user if the error was due to something on the client side (like a missing flag, an invalid yaml file because of...tabs...) or if this is due to some invalid operation on the server side.

 ### Notes/Constraints/Caveats (Optional)

 <!--